JakeSalter-Coder/imgc/README.md

 ```
 ## List of Flags

-- `-o <filename>` Name of the output.
+- `-o <FILENAME>` Name of the output.
 Can be singular or plural, where plural examples convert in alphabetical order.
 Will not produce the `imgc-backup` directory.
     - Singular example
     ```
     $ imgc -o my-photo.webp source.png webp